madsjulia/Mads.jl/examples/bigdt/source_termination.md

 ### Discussion of the results:

-We nominally expect that terminating the source at any of these dates (2015, 2020, 2025 or 2030) will probably ensure that future concentrations at w2 remain below 2500ppb.
+We nominally expect that terminating the source at any of these dates (2015, 2020, 2025 or 2030) will probably ensure that future concentrations at w2 remain below 2500 ppb.
 This is because the maximum probability of failure is almost zero when the horizon of uncertainty is zero.
 The zero-horizon of uncertainty estimate also corresponds to the result obtained using a Bayesian decision analysis that does not account for non-probabilistic (information gap) uncertainties.